reserve-protocol/protocol/contracts/plugins/convex/readme.md

 There are different thresholds for different coins.
 This is in consideration that different USD's behave differently.
 LUSD for example is designed in such a way that it can deviate upto 10% before their arbitrage mechanisms kick in.

 The implmentation of the collateral is present in `/contracts/plugins/assets/CurveStaleCoinLPCollateral.js`

+### Deployment

+1) Deploy `ConvexStakingWrapped.sol` and deposit all LP tokens using the staking wrapper.
+2) The deployed wrapper should give you the erc20 required to deploy the contract.
+Deploy collateral token
+3) Initialize/set the base tokens for the stable coins and the collateral should be ready

+Notes:
+1) As you may have guessed by reading the collateral `setChainlinkPriceFeedsForStableCoins()` should be present in the construtor but ethereum has this weird issue where you cannot pass too many params in to a function i.e construtor in this case.
+So we split the initiation to two different functions.
+2) This erc20 which reserve will need to create will not have a chainlink feed.
+So we'll need to use some dummy value instead.